Camp Livingston Operating Guide 2021: A Summer of Success

 We commit to keeping you informed as information surrounding COVID-19 is constantly changing and evolving.
-Much like this update, we will continue to update our policies and provide greater detail to you when necessary as we get closer to the summer.
-Should you have questions, concerns, or ideas on COVID-19 and summer 2021, please reach out to Max Yamson, Executive Director at email@example.com.
+Much like this update, we will continue to update our policies and provide greater detail to you when necessary.
+Should you have questions please reach out to Max Yamson, Executive Director at email@example.com.

 Throughout the summer, besides our regular daily communication with photos and blog posts, we will provide specific communication surrounding COVID-19.
 We will be alerting families if your camper shows symptoms or tests positive for COVID-19 or if your camper’s cabin goes into isolation protocol due to the above concerns.
 Please note, we are required to notify state and local health officials if there are positive cases; we assure you that we will maintain privacy and will only disclose personal information when necessary.

 - Campers and staff who exhibit symptoms will be immediately quarantined for further examination and monitoring by our healthcare professionals and will be tested should the symptoms align with COVID-19.
 That person’s cabin will go into an increased isolation protocol.
 Other than the individual with symptoms or a positive test, the rest of the cabin will continue to participate in typical camp activities and programs, but with a higher degree of separation from the rest of camp.
 Upon confirmation of a positive test, further action will be taken based on our protocol and in consultation with local health authorities.

 - Protecting our community